groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/advanced-usage/render-hidden-pages/_index.md

 var response = apiInstance.CreateView(new CreateViewRequest(viewOptions));
 ```

+**Real-World Application**: Financial models often contain hidden calculation sheets that support the main dashboard.
+When auditing these models, you need access to all worksheets to understand the complete data flow.

-## Step 5: Displaying Hidden Content in Diagrams
+## Step 4: Access Hidden Content in Diagrams

-For diagram files with hidden layers or pages:
+For diagram files with hidden layers or pages, the same approach applies.
+This is particularly important in technical documentation where different layers might contain different levels of detail:

 ```csharp
 var viewOptions = new ViewOptions